christianlMaldonado/React-Chatbox/README.md

 # React-Chatbox
-Simple Chatbot in React using Data Science.
+A simple Chatbot made in React using Data Science.

-Here are some screenshots of the Chat-bot.
+Here are some screenshots of the Chat-bot in action.

 ![alt text](./chat-bot/src/Images/ChatbotExample1.png)